koto-lang/koto/crates/cli/docs/core_lib/iterator.md

 |Iterable, steps: Number| -> Iterator
 ```

-Skips over a number of steps in the iterator.
+Returns an iterator that will skip over the given number of output steps.

+Note that skipping only occurs lazily when the iterator is consumed.
+To skip iterator output immediately see [`iterator.advance`].

 ### Example